columnar-tech/dbc/docs/guides/private_drivers.md

 ### Downloading Your License

-dbc will automatically download your license when you try to install a private driver after you start your trial.
+dbc will automatically download your license if you:

+1. Have an active license
+2. Run `dbc install` with a private driver

 If you'd prefer to download the license manually, you can click **Download License File** and place the downloaded file in the appropriate location for your operating system: